 A mesh model consists of vertices, edges, and faces that use polygonal representation (including triangles and quads) to define a 3D shape.

-Unlike solid models, mesh has no mass properties.
+Unlike solid models, the mesh has no mass properties.
 However, as with 3D solids, we can create primitive mesh forms such as boxes, cones, and pyramids.
 These mesh models can be modified in ways that are not available for 3D solids or surfaces.
 For example, we can apply creases, splits, and increasing levels of smoothness.
 Or, we can drag mesh sub-objects (faces, edges, and vertices) to shape the object.
 To achieve more granular results, we refine the mesh in specific areas before modifying it.